algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 ## I/O for your Algorithms

-Now let's get started on the hands-on portion of the guide:

-The first algorithm that we'll create will take a JSON formatted object passed as input by the user which is deserialized into a Python dictionary before the algorithm is called.

-It will output a JSON formatted object which the user will consume with an API call to the algorithm path.

-This path is based on your Algorithmia user name and the name of your algorithm, so if you are “AdaDeveloper” and your algorithm is “TokenizeText”, then the path for version 0.1.1 of your algorithm will be AdaDeveloper/TokenizeText/0.1.1
+Algorithm input is standardized across the Algorithmia platform.
+Algorithms take three basic types of input: strings, JSON, and binary data.
+You will need to parse the algorithm's `input` as part of your `apply()` or `load()` functions.

 ### Working with Basic Data Structures

-Below is a code sample showing how to create an algorithm working with basic user input.
+Below is a code sample showing how to work with basic user input in the `apply()` function.
+You'll also see some error handling, which we'll cover in more detail in the [Error Handling](#error-handling) section of this guide.
+Our input to this function is as follows:

-You'll also see some error handling within the algorithm, but we recommend that you take a look at our <a href="{{site.baseurl}}/algorithm-development/algorithm-basics/algorithm-errors">Better Error Handling Guide</a> for more information.

 {% highlight python %}
-import Algorithmia

-# Note that you don't pass in your API key when creating an algorithm
-client = Algorithmia.client()

-class AlgorithmError(Exception):
-    """Define error handling class."""

-    def __init__(self, value):
-        self.value = value

-    def __str__(self):
-        return repr(self.value).replace("\\n", "\n")
+{"numbers": [1, 4, 2, 6, 3]}
+{% endhighlight %}

+First, we'll check that the key `numbers` exists in the input and that it contains a list of numbers.
+We can then get the values, process them, and return a result.

+{% highlight python %}
 def apply(input):
     """Finds the minimum and maximum numbers in a list."""